 Read Bookbuzz blogs

-Last year's Bookbuzz authors gave us some behind-the-scenes insight into their books.
+This year’s Bookbuzz authors give us some behind-the-scenes insight into their books.
 Why not have a read?

 Find out how Tom Palmer scared himself for inspiration, find out if you're a genius by taking Ali Sparkes quiz, and read Sita Brahmachari on how music was the root of her book.
 Plus lots lots more...